An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: The Adaptive Mixer Allocation strategy for the QAOA+

+\item \textbf{Evaluation difference.} The other adaptive algorithms use the gradient of the expectation function concerning the newly introduced parameter under a set of random or fixed initial parameters as the evaluation criterion.
+In contrast, AMA-QAOA+ uses the average gradient and average initial expectation values over multiple sets of parameters.
 The design of the evaluation function provides two main advantages in the selection process.
-First, by averaging gradients and expectation values, it reduces the influence of randomness that could arise from using a single set of initial parameters.
-Second, it takes into account both the optimization direction (via the gradient) and the quality of the solution (via the expectation function), which may lead to better results compared with methods relying on only one factor.
+First, it reduces the influence of randomness that could arise from using a single set of initial parameters by considering multiple sets of random initial parameters.
+Second, it considers both the optimization direction (via the gradient) and the quality of the solution (via the initial expectation function), which may lead to better results compared with methods relying on only one factor.
+In addition, we investigate the impact of incorporating \( F_{\text{fun}} \) into the evaluation function on the performance of AMA-QAOA+ in Appendix~\ref{F_fun_effect}.
+Numerical results demonstrate that incorporating the average initial expectation value factor into the evaluation function enables the AMA-QAOA+ algorithm to achieve reduced resource consumption in terms of both CNOT gates and iterations, compared with implementation disregarding this critical factor.